jorlando989/MineChucK/README.md

 		- Forge 14.23.5.2768
 		- MiniAudicle
 		- Eclipse
+		(for help setting up project, refer to: https://www.youtube.com/watch?v=rmWBP5ifDlw&list=PLDhiRTZ_vnoX4bx_BJccGV7MjpXUfVJSn)
 	1. Open Minechuck Mod project in Eclipse
 	2. Open minechuck_receiver.ck in MiniAudicle
-	3. In Eclipse, click the run button.
+	3. In Eclipse, open Main.java and click the run button.
 This should open an instance of Minecraft with the mod running.
 	4. Once this loads (could take a minute), use "/gamemode creative" to enter creative mode.
 	5. Open the inventory using E and go to the custom creative tab.
 This will have all of the mod blocks.
 	6. Choose the OSC block and place anywhere you want to hear a sound.